vince/gng/index.md

 2. Choose an apprenticeship
 3. Buy equipment (start with 1d4 slugs unless otherwise noted)

-## Choose a species

-All creatures in the lands are descendent of civilizations.
-Choose one.

 ## Choose a class

 There are 5 classes to play as and choose from: **Pure Strain Humanoid**, **Mutant**, **Robot**, **Plantoid** and **Psionic**.
 Your class determines your Hit Points and unique abilities.